Asma-Shoukat/Rivaj-Replica/README.md

-Here's a simple README file for your project:

 RIVAJ UK Website Replica:
 This project is a replica of the RIVAJ UK website, created using HTML, CSS, and Bootstrap.
 It is designed to mimic the original website's layout and style.